tachidok/dc_motor/README.md

-# dc_motor
+# DC Motor

-A case study for the Software System Design based on Patterns for Newton-Type Methods
+- A case study for the Software System Design based on Patterns for Newton-Type Methods